image

 What freezer capacity do you need?

-Avoiding an oversized model is a simple way to keep your energy consumption in check.
-On average, plan for about 1.5 cubic feet per person for standard use, and up to 2.5 cubic feet per person if you freeze large quantities of food (home-cooked meals, bulk purchases, garden harvests).
+By avoiding a model that’s too large, you naturally keep electricity use under control.
+As a general guideline, plan for about 1.5 cu. ft. per person for standard use, and up to 2.5 cu. ft. per person if you freeze in larger quantities (homemade meals, bulk shopping, garden harvests).

-• For 1 to 2 people, a 3 to 6 cu. ft. freezer is usually sufficient.
+• For 1 to 2 people, a 3 to 6 cu. ft. freezer is usually enough.

-• A small family with moderate usage should look for 6 to 10 cu. ft.
+• A small family with moderate use will typically aim for 6 to 10 cu. ft.

-• For a family of 3 to 5 people or heavier storage needs, a 10 to 18 cu. ft. model is more appropriate.
+• For a household of 3 to 5 people or heavier needs, choose a freezer between 10 and 18 cu. ft.

-Can you install a freezer in a garage?
+Can you put a freezer in a garage?

-Yes—as long as you choose a model designed to operate in more extreme temperatures.
-Some freezers are rated for use in unheated garages.
-Look for labels like "garage ready," which indicate that the appliance can perform reliably in ambient temperatures ranging from approximately 0 °F to 110 °F (about –18 °C to 43 °C).
+Yes, as long as you choose a model designed to operate in extreme temperatures.
+Some freezers are rated for installation in an unheated garage.
+Look for the “garage-ready” label, which means the appliance can operate efficiently in a temperature range that typically goes from 0°F to 110°F (about -18°C to 43°C).

-Frost-free freezers are valued for their convenience, as they eliminate the need for manual defrosting.
-While they may consume slightly more energy than manual-defrost models, their organized storage and low-maintenance design are widely appreciated.
-And when certified by Energy Star, they offer this convenience without excessive energy use.
+Frost-free freezers are popular for their convenience, since they don’t require manual defrosting.
+While they can use slightly more energy than manual-defrost models, their easier maintenance and more convenient storage appeal to many households.
+And when they’re Energy Star certified, you can enjoy this feature without unnecessary energy waste.

 Which type of freezer uses the least energy?

-Chest freezers with manual defrost are generally the most energy-efficient.
-Their top-opening design minimizes cold air loss each time the lid is opened, unlike upright models, which lose more cold air when the door swings open.
-That said, regardless of the type, a freezer that is Energy Star certified and appropriately sized for your household will help ensure reasonable and efficient energy consumption.
+Manual-defrost chest freezers are generally the most energy-efficient.
+Their top-opening design limits cold air loss each time you open the lid, unlike upright models where cold air escapes more easily when the door is opened.
+That said, no matter which type you choose, an Energy Star certified model with a capacity that fits your household helps ensure reasonable energy use.